Mass General Brigham Ventures

 Venture Round in 2023

-Violet Therapeutics is a pre-clinical stage company focused on drug discovery for central nervous system (CNS) diseases.
-It utilizes a unique platform that employs barcoded viral tracing to identify, map, and analyze cellular connectomes at a large scale.
-This innovative approach allows for detailed insights into cell-cell interactions at the single-cell level, which is crucial for advancing treatments for neuroinflammation.
-Co-founded by Mass General Brigham Ventures and researchers from Brigham & Women’s Hospital, Violet Therapeutics is dedicated to developing novel therapeutic targets that can lead to significant breakthroughs in CNS disease treatment.
+Violet Therapeutics is a pre-clinical stage biotechnology company focused on drug discovery for central nervous system diseases.
+The company utilizes innovative platforms that identify, map, and analyze cellular connectomes through barcoded viral tracing, offering insights into cell-cell interactions at a single-cell level.
+This approach aims to facilitate advancements in the understanding and treatment of neuroinflammation.
+Co-founded by Mass General Brigham Ventures and researchers from Brigham & Women’s Hospital, Violet Therapeutics is committed to exploring novel therapeutic targets to develop effective treatments for complex neurological conditions.

 Mediar Therapeutics